ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The OSCORE {{RFC8613}} and Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} security protocols.
 These especially include the following concepts.

    - Group Manager, as the entity responsible for a set of OSCORE groups where communications among members are secured using Group OSCORE.
-An OSCORE group is used as security group for one or many application groups.
+An OSCORE group is used as a security group for one or many application groups.

    - Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
 Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.